 - Assign a name server to a domain called serverlab.intra.

 - Assign two name servers to a domain called serverlab.intra.

 Reload DNS Zone

 Your records are now registered, but your clients will still not be able to resolve them.
 Bind won’t know about them until the zone file is re-loaded into memory.
 There are two ways of accomplishing this.
 The first way is to restart the Bind daemon, which will cause a short outage.
-The second, and most prefered way, is to simple just reload the zone file.
+The second, and most preferred way, is to simply just reload the zone file.
 Reloading doesn’t cause any outages.